THIRD POSTGRADUATE YEAR

 Outpatient Child Psychiatry-Boston Medical Center

 This 6 month half-day/week rotation in Child Psychiatry complements the second year training in Adolescent Psychiatry.
 The focus in on children under 12 years of age and their families.
 The rotation begins each week with a didactic series on Child Psychiatry to educate residents in development, psychopathology, treatments, and family systems.
 Residents evaluate and treat children and families.
 Child and Adolescent Psychiatrists supervises this training experience and provided a didactic series in child development, psychopathology, and treatment of children and their families.
 Residents with an interest in Child and Adolescent Psychiatry have the opportunity to continue to treat a small number of children long-term, over 1 or 2 years depending on the time of entry into a Child and Adolescent Fellowship.

 Call is a training experience where residents develop more independence while receiving indirect supervision for an experienced attending psychiatrist.
 Residents on call cover consultation-liaison and emergency services at Boston Medical Center or Boston VA Healthcare.
-Third year residents have on average call 36 times a year, 12 weekend days and 24 weekdays or minor holidays.
+Third year residents have 3 weeks of night float throughout the year and some 24-hour calls.
 Weekend calls are a 24 hour shift, beginning at 8 AM.
 Weekday calls begin at 6 PM and end at 8 AM.
 Residents at this level are permitted to attend morning educational activities when post-call but not to conduct patient care.
-In total residents have 72 total shifts (night float or call) over the course of the 2nd and 3rd year with no call in the first or last year of training.
+Residents have 72 total shifts (night float or call) over the course of the 2nd and 3rd year with no call in the first or last year of training.